- August 17, 2020

 What Is A Head And Shoulders Reversal Pattern

-The pattern is named as such due to the shape the pattern takes that resembles the head and shoulders of a human.
+The pattern is named as such due to the shape the pattern takes which resembles the head and shoulders of a human.
 There are three peaks with the middle one being the high point and the smaller peaks on each side of the middle peak.

 Extending the comparison we have the fourth feature of the pattern, the neckline, formed by drawing a line between the two depressions between the shoulders and the head.
 Classical technical analysis defines an uptrend as a series of higher highs and higher lows.

-The neckline is essentially a support level that confirms the reversal, usually with an increase in volume, and is often used as the entry point for a trade.
+The neckline is essentially a support level that confirms the reversal, usually with an increase in volume and is often used as the entry point for a trade.

 This is what we see in this image, a clear uptrend culminating in the head of the pattern.